Dream of having the confidence to travel solo?

 St. Peter’s is also famous for the fact that you can climb its tower and get amazing views of the city of Munich.
 I wasn’t able to do it on the day that I visited Munich because I was too busy.
 Yes, it’s definitely that, and not that I’m scared of heights.
 Yeah, that’s the ticket…

 4) St Michael’s church

 If you’re looking for elaborate church interiors, have I got a place for you.
-It is a Catholic Church built during the Counter Reformation, which means that every element was carefully chosen to send the message, “Suck it, Protestants.
+St Michael’s is a Catholic Church built during the Counter Reformation, which means that every element was carefully chosen to send the message, “Suck it, Protestants.
 We’re Catholics and that means we can be as ornate as we want to be.
 Have fun worshipping in your plain mud huts.”

 Like many buildings in Munich, the church was damaged during the Second World War, so it had to be reconstructed in the 1940s.
 (How did Germany have the money to rebuild just after the war ended?
 Is this one of those questions I probably don’t want to know the answer to?)